unrealcv/unrealcv.github.io/_pages/index.md

 permalink: /index.html
 ---
 <blockquote class='bg-warning'>
-We are actively updating the content of this website.
+We are actively updating this website.
 The content is subject to change.
 </blockquote>

 # UnrealCV

-UnrealCV is a tool to use Unreal Engine 4 (UE4) to build virtual worlds for computer vision.
-It contains an UE4 plugin and a client library.
+UnrealCV is a project to help computer vision researchers build virtual worlds using Unreal Engine 4 (UE4).
+It extends UE4 with a plugin by providing:

-UnrealCV provides a set of computer vision related functions, such as moving cameras and getting ground truth.
-It also provides a communication layer to help an external program, such as Caffe, to exchange data with a game.
-All games built on top of Unreal Engine can benefit from these features.
+1. A set of UnrealCV commands to interact with the virtual world.
+2. Communication between UE4 and an external program, such as Caffe.

+UnrealCV can be used in two ways.
+The first one is using a compiled game binary with UnrealCV embedded.
+This is as simple as running a game, no knowledge of Unreal Engine is required.
+The second is installing UnrealCV plugin to Unreal Engine 4 (UE4) and use the editor of UE4 to build a new virtual world.

+Please read [Tutorial: Getting Started](/tutorial/getting_started.html) to learn using UnrealCV.

 <center>
 <img src="images/homepage_teaser.png" alt="annotation"/>